Home

 Fukuyama Castle (•ŸŽRé, Fukyamajō) is a castle on a low hill right across Fukuyama Station.
 It was originally constructed in 1622 under the command of the cousin of Tokugawa Ieyasu, but its current main keep is a ferro-concrete, postwar reconstruction.

-The spacious park that surrounds the main keep turns into an attractive cherry blossom spot typically around early April and also hosts multiple museums:
+The spacious park that surrounds the main keep turns into an attractive cherry blossom spot typically around early April and also hosts multiple other attractions:

-The Hiroshima Prefectural Museum of History focuses on how inhabitants of the Seto Inland Sea region lived through the ages and provides a good overview into Japan during the feudal period.
-A large part of the permanent exhibition is devoted to Kusado Sengen, a former port town in Fukuyama City.
-A reconstruction of part of the town and displays of unearthed objects give an insight into the lives of the town's former inhabitants.
+Also located on the outer castle grounds is the Hiroshima Prefectural Museum of History, which focuses on how inhabitants of the Seto Inland Sea region lived through the ages and provides a good overview into Japan during the feudal period.
+Its most unique attraction is a large-scale reconstruction of a part of the former port town of Kusado Sengen, which museum visitors can wander around.

 Getting there and around